Tatoeba/tatoeba2/README.md

 ## Hacking Tatoeba

-Run `vagrant ssh` to ssh to the machine and `cd Tatoeba` to enter the code.
-From there, you can execute development tools like `phpunit` or `cake`.

 ### Accessing the source code

 The source code is inside the VM.
 While can edit it using `vagrant ssh` and console editors, you might want to mount the code directory from your machine so that you can edit it with your favorite editor or IDE.
 There are several ways to do this.